mriahi1/ceoassistant/README.md

 2. Run the test suite with minimal tests
 3. Perform linting checks to catch potential code issues
 4. Run security checks on dependencies (if safety is installed)
+5. Run all security and access control tests

 The script will exit with a failure code if any tests fail, preventing deployment of broken code.